-This is how we deal with wasp nestsEverything is done in one sitting.
+This is how we do wasp controlEverything is done in one sitting.
 The pest controller will simply inject a potent powder within the hive itself, which will paralyse and kill the insects.
 If the wasp nest can't be reached, then the specialist will use an extendable spraying wand to treat the nest from a safe distance and eliminate the wasps.